 Doug Lehr is the Founder and Principal of Integris Technology Services LLC.
 He has over 40 years of experience in the development of downhole tools for oil and gas wells and has built a track record of success in technical management, innovation, and industry leadership.

 Doug has developed numerous products for oil and gas well applications, including composite frac plugs and High-Pressure High-Temperature (HPHT) tools.
-He has authored 21 technical papers, articles, and editorials and holds 29 U.S. patents in the areas of HPHT tools, composite tools, downhole communication methods, and many others.
+He has authored over 40 technical papers, articles, and editorials and holds 29 U.S. patents in the areas of HPHT tools, composite tools, downhole communication methods, and many others.
 Doug has lectured extensively on the topics of shale wells and HPHT applications and is recognized as an industry expert on both topics.
 In 2012, Doug was selected by the Society of Petroleum Engineers to be an SPE Distinguished Lecturer on the topic of multizone isolation.
 Doug also chaired SPE workshops on HPHT applications in 2014 and 2015.

 Additionally, Doug and his teams have received industry recognition for engineering achievement as winners of the Hart’s E & P Meritorious Engineering Award and World Oil Award.
 He is the Completions Editor for the Journal of Petroleum Technology, and a member of API Product Standards Committees 11D1, 19TT, and 19AC.